Galtymore: Summit

 Galtymore's summit is described a large concave plateau separated by two peaks.
 The plateau consists of Old Red Sandstone and is known as Dawson's Table after the historical landowners, the Dawson-Massey family.
 This is similar to Percy's Table on the summit of Lugnaquilla, the highest mountain in County Wicklow and Leinster.
 There is a cairn on top of each peak and the eastern one marks the true summit of Galtymore.
 These twin summits give Galtymore a distinctive profile from a distance.
 The summit of Galtymore marks the boundary of Limerick and Tipperary.

-In 1975, a 7 ft white iron cross was erected on the north edge of Dawson's Table by Tipperary local Ted Kavanagh.
-The cross is situated a few metres away from the eastern summit cairn and looks into the glen of Aherlow.
-It is kept white by being painted every year.
+In 1975, a 7 ft white reinforced-iron cross was erected on the north edge of Dawson's Table by Tipperary local Ted Kavanagh.
+The cross is a little more than 2 m high, and is situated a few metres away from the eastern summit cairn and looks into the glen of Aherlow.
+It required carrying around half a ton of material up the mountain to build, and is kept white by being painted every year.
+The steel cross replaced an earlier wooden cross which was erected in 1954 by a local group of climbers, and which by the 70s had fallen into disrepair.

 To the west of the summit of Galtymore lies a 3.5 km dry stone wall known as the Galtee Wall, that was built in 1878 to separate the Dawson-Massey Estate in the north, from the Galtee Castle Estate in the south.
 It is recorded that it took 30–40 men more than 4 years to complete the wall, and that the reason for its construction was to give employment to local small farmers during a period of economic depression (hence why is it also called a famine wall).
 The Galtee Wall runs from below the west summit of Galtymore, across the top of Slievecushnabinnia, the top of Carrignabinnia, and on to the summit of Lyracappul, the second-highest peak in the Galtees.